Off Brand (Better Call Saul)

 "Off Brand" is the sixth episode of the third season of the AMC television series Better Call Saul, the spinoff series of Breaking Bad.
-The episode aired on May 15, 2017 on AMC in the United States.
+The episode aired on May 15, 2017, on AMC in the United States.
 Outside of the United States, the episode premiered on streaming service Netflix in several countries.

 Plot

-Nacho Varga collects weekly street dealer payments.
-Domingo Molina's is short, so Hector Salamanca prompts Nacho to administer a beating as a warning not to do it again.

 Kim Wexler makes her closing argument to the bar association’s disciplinary committee.
 Rebecca Bois tries to see Chuck McGill at his house, but he does not answer the door.
 The committee suspends Jimmy McGill for a year but does not disbar him.

-Mike Ehrmantraut accompanies Stacey Ehrmantraut to a support group meeting, where she talks about how she and Kaylee are dealing with Matt Ehrmantraut's death.
-Stacey tells Mike she volunteered him to help build a playground for the church.

 Chuck lets Howard Hamlin into his house.
 Howard says Chuck should consider Jimmy's suspension a victory and tries to dissuade him from continuing the vendetta.
 Chuck seemingly agrees and after Howard leaves, Chuck is revealed to be holding a battery in an attempt to overcome his EHS symptoms.
+Meanwhile, Mike Ehrmantraut accompanies Stacey Ehrmantraut to a support group meeting, where she talks about how she and Kaylee are dealing with Matt Ehrmantraut's death.
+Stacey tells Mike she volunteered him to help build a playground for the church.

 Realizing he will lose money if the TV ads for which he has pre-paid air as scheduled, Jimmy rushes to cancel them.
 The early cancellation will cost $4,000 plus penalties so he tries to find a use for the time.
 Cheri suggests he shoot a commercial for himself, pitching his ability to produce ads for other businesses.
+Chuck attempts to defeat his EHS by walking through downtown Albuquerque.
+He panics and uses a payphone to contact Dr. Cruz but is told she is unavailable.
+Jimmy explains to Kim his intent to offer his services as producer and spokesman in ads for local businesses and shows Kim a videotape in which he wears a disguise and uses the alias "Saul Goodman".

+Nacho Varga collects weekly street dealer payments.
+Domingo Molina's is short, so Hector Salamanca prompts Nacho to administer a beating as a warning not to do it again.
 At the Los Pollos Hermanos farm, Nacho and Arturo inspect cocaine bricks and choose the Salamancas' portion, but Nacho attempts to take six instead of the agreed-upon five.
 Tyrus Kitt calls Gus Fring, who says to give Nacho the sixth kilo.
-Gus and Lydia Rodarte-Quayle inspect an industrial laundry facility that is for sale.
+Gus inspects an industrial laundry facility that is for sale and tells Lydia Rodarte-Quayle, "It could work".

-Chuck attempts to defeat his EHS by walking through downtown Albuquerque.
-He panics and uses a payphone to contact his therapist but is told she is unavailable.

 Hector tells Nacho he plans to use Manuel Varga's upholstery shop as a new front business, which concerns Nacho.
 Hector is outraged to learn that Tuco Salamanca's prison term will be extended because he stabbed another inmate.
 His anger causes a coughing fit and Hector spills his angina medication.
 After Hector picks them up Nacho notices that Hector inadvertently left one capsule behind, which Nacho secretly picks up.

-Jimmy explains to Kim his intent to offer his services as producer and spokesman in ads for local businesses and shows Kim a videotape in which he wears a disguise and uses the alias "Saul Goodman".